 If you’re looking for a Quiet Bedroom Tower Fan – The Dreo Nomad should be at the top of your list.

-Dreo boasts’ four fan modes: Normal, Natural, Sleep, and Auto Mode.
-Whisper Quiet or Strong Wind Power (your choice), along with an Auto-Off Display to eliminate light while you sleep, the Dreo Nomad has you covered.
+Dreo boasts four fan modes: Normal, Natural, Sleep, and Auto Mode.
+With Whisper Quiet or Strong Wind Power (your choice) and an Auto-Off Display to eliminate light while you sleep, the Dreo Nomad has you covered.

 Specifications: